saatsazov/picklearena-tests/README.md

   ```

 ## Adding New Tests
 - **Pages**: Add new screen interactions in the `src/pages/` folder.
+Extend `CommonPage` to inherit universal locators.
 Export the page class instance at the bottom of the file.
 - **Tests**: Add new test specs in the `src/tests/` folder naming them `*.spec.ts`.
 - **Data**: Keep hardcoded test data out of the specs by placing them in `src/data/`.